opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ## Blindata configuration

-In order to connect with Blindata, you must specified some important values in file application.yml
+In order to connect with Blindata, you must specified some important values in file `application.yml` (or in `.env` file if you're running the application with docker-compose, or as build arguments if you're running the application through Docker)
 ```yaml
 blindata:
     url: the url where Blindata application is reachable